 France is a study abroad destination preferred especially by students that are in love with the French culture.
 With numerous higher education institutions, present in over forty cities, France is an affordable country to pursue a Master’s degree abroad.

-Expenditures include housing, food, local visits and entertainment, and transportation.
-PhDs in Engineering or Medicine charge a little higher, between 450 and 600 EUR / year.
+Expenditures include housing, food, travelling, entertainment, and transportation.
+PhDs in Engineering or Medicine charge a little higher, between 450 and 600 EUR/year.

 5. Lithuania – a rich education offer, with friendly living costs